axiros/terminal_markdown_viewer/README.md

 ----

 > mdv is a proof of concept hack: While for simple structures it does its job quite well, for complex markdown you want to use other tools.
+> Especially for inlined html it simply fails.

 ----